kurogane13/ISS-TRACKER-CLI-PROGRAM/README.md

 # CLI BASED ISS-Tracker-Program
-This program is a python api-client that tracks the ISS (International space spation) coordinates.
+This program is a CLI based python api-client that tracks the ISS (International space spation) coordinates.

 It tracks the ISS from a public API(http://api.open-notify.org/iss-now.json), parses the json format to text, and displays its actual coordinates in the console.
 You can pre-select the iterations(How many times to show snapshots and coordinates), and refresh intervals(Amount of seconds to show coordinates).